 If you’ve got a media inquiry, please use our contact form to get in touch.

 The lopsided vote against a union at Amazon’s warehouse in Bessemer, Ala., was a major disappointment to organized labor, which regards the fight with Amazon as central to labor’s survival.
-Yet the defeat doesn’t mark the end of the campaign against Amazon...Read More Here
+Yet the defeat doesn’t mark the end of the campaign against Amazon so much as a shift in strategy.Read More Here

 At the end of October 2018, Claire Stapleton, then a YouTube employee, sent an email to an internal listserv where women discussed their experiences at Google.
 Employees had just learned that the company’s board of directors had approved a $90-million…Read More Here